-The HHP Department offers three upper-division writing courses to fulfill the General Education writing requirements; KIN 447, AHAT 342 and HEE 301.
-Exercise Science and Community Health and Prevention Sciences students are required to complete KIN 447 or AHAT 342, and Health Enhancement students are required to complete HEE 301.
+The HHP Department offers three upper-division writing courses to fulfill the General Education writing requirements; KIN 447, AHAT 342/AHAT 343 and HEE 301.
+Exercise Science and Public and Community Health students are required to complete KIN 447 or AHAT 342/AHAT 343, and Health Enhancement students are required to complete HEE 301.

-Undergraduate students must complete requirements for a minimum of one of the options listed below.
-The typical student may take more than four years to complete these requirements, especially in the Health Enhancement option.
+The typical student may take more than four years to complete these requirements, especially in the Health Enhancement concentration.